 3. Queue delays

-4. Low resolution
+4. Lower resolution

 A free AI video generator may produce lower-resolution outputs or limit export quality.
 That can make the clip look soft, compressed or less professional when used on websites, product pages or ads.